Motivic stable cohomotopy and unimodular rows: Cohomotopy groups

-Assume now that $n\geqslant 2$ and that $(Q,*)$ is a cocommutative $h$-cogroup which is $\A^1$-$(n-1)$-connected and of $\A^1$-cohomological dimension less than or equal to $2n-2$; denote by $c:Q\rightarrow Q\vee Q$ the comultiplication (in $\mathcal{H}_\bullet(k)$).
-The main example that we have in mind is $Q_{2n}\simeq\Sigma^n\mathbb{G}_m^n$.
-Then there are \emph{a priori} two group structures on the set $[Q,Q]_{\A^1}$ of (unpointed) morphisms in $\mathcal{H}(k)$. \begin{itemize} \item[–] One comes from the fact that since $Q$ is $\A^1$-simply connected, according to \cite[Lemma 2.1]{AFAlgVecBunOnSph}, the obvious map $[(Q,*),(Q,*)]_{\A^1,\bullet}\rightarrow[Q,Q]_{\A^1}$ is a bijection.
+Assume now that $n\geqslant 2$ and that $(Q,*)$ is a pointed smooth $k$-scheme which is $\A^1$-$(n-1)$-connected and of $\A^1$-cohomological dimension less than or equal to $2n-2$.
+We also assume that $(Q,*)$ is endowed with the structure of a cocommutative $h$-cogroup; we denote by $c:Q\rightarrow Q\vee Q$ the comultiplication (in $\mathcal{H}_\bullet(k)$).
+The main example that we have in mind is $Q_{2n}\simeq\Sigma^n\mathbb{G}_m^n$, which, as a second suspension, is a commutative $h$-cogroup, as we discussed when defining $\A^1$-homotopy sheaves and of $\A^1$-cohomological dimension at most $2n-2$ by Example \ref{aonecohodimquad}.
+Then there are \emph{a priori} two group structures on the set $[Q,Q]_{\A^1}$ of (unpointed) morphisms in $\mathcal{H}(k)$. \begin{enumerate} \item On the one hand, since $Q$ is $\A^1$-simply connected, according to \cite[Lemma 2.1]{AFAlgVecBunOnSph}, the obvious map $[(Q,*),(Q,*)]_{\A^1,\bullet}\rightarrow[Q,Q]_{\A^1}$ is a bijection.
 Since the source is a group thanks to the $h$-cogroup structure on $(Q,*)$, the target inherits a group structure.
-This is the \emph{homotopical} group structure. \item[–] The other is given by the motivic Borsuk group law described above.
+This is the \emph{homotopical} group structure. \item The other is given by the motivic Borsuk group law described above.
 This is the \emph{cohomotopical} group structure.
+As we alluded to following the proof of Proposition \ref{bijgrpebor}, it may alternatively be described as follows.
+A small adaptation of the proof of \cite[Lemma 2.1]{AFAlgVecBunOnSph} shows that the natural map $[Q_+,(Q,*)]_{\A^1,\bullet}\rightarrow[Q_+,Q]_{\A^1}\rightarrow[Q,Q]_{\A^1}$ induced by the inclusion $Q\rightarrow Q_+$ is a bijection.
+The unit $(Q,*)\rightarrow\Omega^2\Sigma^2(Q,*)$ of the loop-suspension adjunction induces a map $[Q_+,(Q,*)]_{\A^1,\bullet}\rightarrow[Q_+,\Omega^2\Sigma^2(Q,*)]_{\A^1,\bullet}$ where $\Omega^2\Sigma^2(Q,*)$ is a commutative $h$-group, hence the target of this map is a group.
+Since $Q$ is of $\A^1$-cohomological dimension at most $2n-2$, this map is a bijection by \cite[Proposition 1.2.1]{AF} hence an abelian group structure on $[Q_+,(Q,*)]_{\A^1,\bullet}$.
+Thus we obtain an abelian group structure on $[Q,Q]_{\A^1}$: all in all, it is induced by the sequence of bijections This law coincides with the motivic Borsuk group law induced by Proposition \ref{bijgrpebor}, see \cite[Proposition 1.2.5]{AF}. \end{enumerate} But the following lemma holds.